Absolventa/emarsys-rb/README.md

 ### Field Mapping

 As said before, Emarsys loves IDs.
-For using an APi, they are evil.
-This Gem provides an easy way to adjust the individual field settings.
+For using an API, they are evil.
+This gem provides an easy way to adjust the individual field settings.
 Internally a Ruby Mapping Constant is used, which that can be overwritten.
 It will be picked up automatically.
 E.g.: